 Tuition and fees are due two weeks prior to the beginning of the semester.
-Tuition and fees may be paid online through SIS, or by mail or phone.
+Tuition and fees may be paid online through SIS, by mail, in person, or phone.
 If payment arrangements are not in place two weeks prior to the start of a semester, students run the risk of being unregistered from their classes.

-When tuition and fees are not fully covered by financial aid (page 8) and/or a payment plan, it is the student's responsibility to pay the difference two weeks prior to the start of classes.
-Students who have not accepted their financial aid award (the award letter needs to be signed and returned to the Financial Aid Office), established a payment plan, or paid in full two weeks prior to the start of classes may be unregistered from classes.
+When tuition and fees are not fully covered by Financial Aid (page 8) and/or a payment plan, it is the student's responsibility to pay the difference two weeks prior to the start of classes.
+Students who have not accepted their Financial Aid award (the award letter needs to be signed and returned to the Financial Aid Office), established a payment plan, or paid in full two weeks prior to the start of classes may be unregistered from classes.